Professional Indemnity Insurance for Chartered Surveyors

 Buying cover online

 Professional indemnity is complex commercial insurance.
-When arranging this cover, most firms will require some tailoring of their policy to ensure it provides exactly the right protection for their business.
+When arranging this cover, most firms will require some level of advice and tailoring of their policy to ensure it provides exactly the right protection for their business.
 This may be a small tweak to the policy or something more substantial.....important things that matter when a claim occurs.
 Therefore, buying this type of commercial insurance online is not recommended and specialist advice from a broker should always be obtained.

 Trading without professional indemnity insurance